 What Happens if My Cat Has Diabetes?

 Cats with diabetes often develop other problems, as a result of prolonged high blood glucose levels.
 High levels of glucose can damage nerves over time, resulting in weakness and muscle wasting, especially in the hind legs.
+Fortunately, cats typically do not develop kidney failure, cataracts, and/or loss of toes or limbs as humans do.

 Can Diabetes in Cats Be Prevented?